 )

 The difference between both neighborhoods ( Figure 5) is due to their urban origin.
 Sant Narcís nord was designed like a city garden while Sant Narcís sud is mainly composed of apartments.
 The interesting issue is that the improvement across scenarios is larger in Sant Narcís nord that in Sant Narcís sud, evidencing that an increase in urban agriculture is not enough to achieve environmental justice unless it is ideologically planned ( Jennings et al., 2012).
+However, remarkably, Sant Narcís sud increased from 6.6 to 9.4 m2/capita from base scenario to scenario 1, surpassing the standard of 9 m2/capita.

 Figure 5.
 Comparison of green per capita in both neighbourhoods of Sant Narcís.